litecart/litecart/STANDARD.md

  - PHP code must comply with PHP 5.4+ using E_STRICT.

- - HTML code mustcomply with HTML 5.
+ - HTML code must comply with HTML 5.

  - Style definitions must be compliant with CSS 3.

- - Any use of javascript should dedicate the jQuery framework.
+ - Any use of javascript should honour the jQuery framework.

 ## Character Encoding